 Dr Áine Mcguillicuddy and Dr Ryoko Sasamoto

-Dr Valerie Coghlan, Dr Jane Dillion, Dr Ciara Gallagher, Dr Rebecca Ann Long and Jennifer Mooney.
+Dr Valerie Coghlan, Dr Jane Dillion, Dr Ciara Gallagher, Prof Peter Hunt, Dr Brian McManus and Jennifer Mooney

 Bhattacharya, Anindita: “Bid him bring the knife of the magic blade | At whose lightning flash the charm will fade”: Re-interpreting the Supernatural in Irish and Bengali Chridren's Literature.
 PhD thesis, Dublin City University (Supervisor: Dr Keith O’Sullivan)

 Hudson, Allison: Beautiful Things: Material Culture and Chidlren's Literature.
 (Supervisors: Dr Áine Mcgillicuddy and Dr Sharon Murphy)